usaid-cs/yesterday-i-learned/js-ecmascript-6.md

 ## Strings

 - [Functions can be called without parentheses if the argument is a template string](https://michelenasti.com/2018/09/19/Javascript-chiamare-funzioni-senza-usare-parentesi-%28what!%29.html).
 This is called a [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals). ` hello ``Michele``` calls `hello`with`Michele`sure, but`hello `Michele`, ``foo``` calls `hello` with `foo`, so it is not readable.
+- There is an [string.endsWith](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/endsWith) now.
+Otherwise, the way to do it is checking if the substring of the larger string is exactly your search string, i.e. `haystack.substring(haystack.length - needle.length, haystack.length) === needle`.